Hob (folklore): Etymology

+The term 'hob' is also linked in the north of England to the Old English þyrs and Old Norse þurs, meaning 'giant' or 'monster’.
+These roots give rise to dialectal variants such as hob-thrush, hob-thrust and hob-dross, recorded across Yorkshire, Lincolnshire and Derbyshire.

 Folklore

+Yorkshire

 Hobs have been described as small, hairy, wizened men.
 Hobs were viewed as kind but mischievous spirits, helpful to local people in need.
 One famous hob lived near Runswick Bay in a hobhole; this hob was believed to be able to cure young children of kink-cough (whooping cough).
-Parents would bring their ailing young to the hob's cave dwelling and recite the following:"Hobhole Hob!
+Parents would bring their ailing young to the hob's cave dwelling and recite the following: